 - Dip the eggplant slices in egg, then in the bread crumbs, pressing the crumbs down with fingers to cover them evenly.
 Place them in a single layer on the prepared baking sheet and lightly spray the tops of the breaded eggplant with nonstick cooking spray.
 Bake in the preheated oven for 10 minutes then carefully flip each slice over and cook for an additional 5 to 10 minutes, or until nicely browned.
 Remove from the oven and reduce the oven temperature to 350 degrees F.

-- In a 9- x13-inch baking dish, spread just enough marinara to cover the bottom of the dish.
+- In a 9- x 13-inch baking dish, spread just enough marinara to cover the bottom of the dish.
 Place a layer of eggplant slices over the sauce.
 Cover each slice with a spoon full of marinara, a slice or two of mozzarella, and then sprinkle with Parmesan cheese (reserve half of the cheeses for top layer).
-Repeat with one more layer of eggplant slices.
-Pour any leftover marinara and around edges of eggplant slices and top with the remaining mozzarella and Parmesan.
+Layer the remaining eggplant slices over the top and add another spoon full of marinara on top of each.
+Spoon any remaining marinara around the edges of the eggplant stacks then top each stack with the remaining mozzarella and Parmesan cheese.
 If using dried basil, sprinkle it evenly over the top.
 If using fresh basil, reserve it for later.

 - Bake, uncovered, in preheated oven for 30 minutes.
 Remove from the oven and garnish with fresh basil, if using.